segfault24/esiclient/EsiClient/docs/CorporationApi.md

 Get corporation divisions

-Return corporation hangar and wallet division names, only show if a division is not using the default name  --- Alternate route: &#x60;/v1/corporations/{corporation_id}/divisions/&#x60;  Alternate route: &#x60;/legacy/corporations/{corporation_id}/divisions/&#x60;  Alternate route: &#x60;/dev/corporations/{corporation_id}/divisions/&#x60;  --- This route is cached for up to 3600 seconds
+Return corporation hangar and wallet division names, only show if a division is not using the default name  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```java